google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

 ### 5.2 Add sample orders

 This step is for you to complete on your own.
-In the `addOrders` function in `main.js`, write the code to add the following items to the `orders` object store:

-Note: This code will be very similar to the `addProducts` function that we wrote at the start of the lab.
+In the `addOrders` function in `main.js`, write the code to add the following items to the `orders` object store.
+This code will be very similar to the `addProducts` function that we wrote at the start of the lab:

-#### main.js

 ```
 var items = [